CambridgeMolecularEngineering/chemdataextractor2/docs/migration_guide.rst

 Overview
 =================================

-Previously, ChemDataExtractor required huge amounts of manual input to create parsers for new models and if the user had multiple new models that were similar, we resulted in huge amounts of duplicated code within the parse model.
+Previously, ChemDataExtractor required huge amounts of manual input to create parsers for new models and if the user had multiple new models that were similar, we ended up with huge amounts of duplicated code within the parse model.
 This system was very user-unfriendly and didn't really follow the logic of how Physics and Chemistry are structured.

-Furthermore, the Interdependency Resolution (IR) for these models was purely backwards-looking and did not account for dynamic or document-specific terminology that was clearly defined in the text.
+Furthermore, the Interdependency Resolution (IR) for these models was purely backwards-looking and did not account for dynamic or document-specific terminology even when it was clearly defined in the text.

 To resolve some of these issues we have developed a new model-based approach to parsing that intrinsically links the models and the parsers, enabling completely automated parser creation and forward-looking Interdependency Resolution.